Conferences

 As environmental funders working with our partners to effectively respond to the intensifying climate and biodiversity crises, we find ourselves navigating uncharted territory in the face of significant cultural, economic and geopolitical shifts in recent years.

-EFC’s next annual conference provides a unique opportunity to draw inspiration from one of Canada’s most stunning landscapes, and the leadership of Indigenous communities that have stewarded these lands and waters for millennia, to explore how best to navigate the polarities of our current world, while building new pathways to a better world.
+EFC’s 2025 annual conference provided a unique opportunity to draw inspiration from one of Canada’s most stunning landscapes, and the leadership of Indigenous communities that have stewarded these lands and waters for millennia, to explore how best to navigate the polarities of our current world, while building new pathways to a better world.
 Through connection, inspiration and mutual support, we can fortify our resolve and resilience to face the challenges ahead.
-Join us as we celebrate successes, explore burning questions, and strengthen the cohesiveness of this special community, as we pursue our collective vision of a safe and thriving planet that sustains all life.
+We celebrated successes, explored burning questions, and strengthened the cohesiveness of this special community, as we pursue our collective vision of a safe and thriving planet that sustains all life.

 Agenda